Yvonne Edwards Tucker: About

 Yvonne Edwards is African-American and was raised in the South Side area of Chicago, Illinois.
 She was born to the accountant James Cecil Edwards and the educator Leatrice Johnson Edwards.
 She studied in her early youth at the South Side Community Art Center, and Art Institute of Chicago.
 She continued her art studies into college and graduated in 1962 from University of Illinois at Urban–Champaign.
 While attending University of Illinois at Urban–Champaign she took her first ceramics course and met her future husband, Curtis Tucker (1939–1992).

 Tucker began her graduate studies at University of California, Los Angeles (UCLA) between 1962 and 1964, and later transferred to nearby Otis Art Institute to study ceramics where she graduated with a MFA degree in 1968.
 She studied with Helen Watson, Charles White, Joseph Mugnaini, Herman "Kofi" Bailey, and Michael Frimkess.

 Together husband and wife team, Yvonne and Curtis collaborated on sculptures for over 20 years, until his death in 1992.
 They moved to Tallahassee, Florida in 1968.
 Together they developed a new technique called "Afro-Raku", combining contemporary, Native American, Eastern Asian, and African traditional ceramics methods.

 Artistic style and inspiration

 Tucker utilizes semi-abstract, organic shapes to make up ceramic sculptures.
 The artist uses anthropomorphic forms that call to mind faces and body parts, imbuing a sense of mystery and power.
 Her studies of African and American Indian pit-firing techniques give her ceramic pieces shiny, burnished surfaces and a heavy use of the color black.
 The glazed works contrast with the burnished forms to create a sense of living forms created from simple mediums and practices.

-The artist has this to say of her work- ”The sculptural possibilities of utilitarian objects;pottery which reflects earthiness, mystery, and the spirituality of Man.
-In an effort to find the right balance between serenity and power, I gravitated inward toward my intuitive nature as well as outward toward African, Oriental, and American Indian cultures for inspiration.”
+The artist has said of her work: "The sculptural possibilities of utilitarian objects; pottery which reflects earthiness, mystery, and the spirituality of Man.
+In an effort to find the right balance between serenity and power, I gravitated inward toward my intuitive nature as well as outward toward African, Oriental, and American Indian cultures for inspiration."